A primary brain tumour is a tumour that starts in the brain.

 Brain tumours can also affect children.
 If you need information about brain tumours in children, you can contact the Children’s Cancer and Leukaemia Group.

-Brain tumours can be:
+A brain tumours can be:

 We have more information about how brain tumours are graded.